Attendance and Absences

 Withdrawals from the School of Medicine may be of four types:

 Students wishing to arrange a voluntary or medical withdrawal should consult with their Student Affairs Dean who will advise them of the necessary administrative procedures.
-It should be noted that students must complete the requirements for the M.D. degree within 6 years of first matriculation in the School of Medicine.
+It should be noted that students must complete the graduation requirements for the M.D. degree within 6 years of first matriculation in the School of Medicine.

-Students who wish to be readmitted after withdrawal must notify the Assistant Dean of Records in the Office for Student Affairs, in writing (e-mail) and cc: their College Dean, at least sixty days prior to the date of readmission.
+Students who wish to be readmitted after withdrawal must notify the Assistant Dean of Records in the Office for Student Affairs, in writing (e-mail) and cc: their College Dean, at least sixty days prior to the date of readmission (beginning of a semester).
 A longer period of notification is desirable if scheduling of clerkships or electives is involved.
 Acceptance for readmission will depend on availability.
 Applications for readmission will be kept on file and will be considered in the ordered received as positions become available.
 Students who withdraw before taking Step 1 and the Transition Course (aka Introduction to the Clerkships) can re-apply for the spring semester in the next academic year.
 Once enrolled they can take Step 1 and the Transition Course.
 Clerkship assignment is based on current availabilty and any assignments made prior to the withdrawal cannot be reserved.

 Students without academic deficiencies who withdrew within the previous 12 months may be readmitted at the discretion of the Office for Student Affairs.
 Students without academic deficiencies who have withdrawn for medical reasons within the previous 12 months and who receive clearance from the Department of Student Health may be readmitted with the written approval of the Associate Dean of Student Affairs and the University Dean of Students.